jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 Respectfully submitted.. regards.. chrisaiken@mac.com

 ----
-A whole lot of Java, Lisp, General/SmallTalk, and Python programmers were no doubt shocked to realize that none of the software they have ever written works in the real world.
+A whole lot of Java, Lisp, SmallTalk, and Python programmers were no doubt shocked to realize that none of the software they have ever written works in the real world.
 I'm sure they'll all port their software to environments that do work in the real world as soon as they can.

 The name of the method is "dealloc", as in memory deallocation.
 It's not "cleanup".
 Relying on dealloc to free external resources is a bad idea.
 This is hardly unique to Cocoa.
 Java and other garbage-collected languages heavily discourage it since garbage collection is nondeterministic, and so there is no guarantee your external resource will ever get freed.
 Cocoa with autorelease pools are in a similar situation, so relying on dealloc to release your external resources is a poor idea.

 Just because a system doesn't match your preconceptions doesn't make it bad.
 Sometimes different is bad, sometimes it's good, and sometimes it's just different.
 Programming is inherently difficult.
 Complaining about this one little difference that takes five seconds to understand and which occurs in many other programming environments is just ridiculous.
-It's different, this is how it is, other things do it to, move on. -- General/MikeAsh
+It's different, this is how it is, other things do it to, move on. -- MikeAsh

 ----